Biden makes surprise visit to Ukraine for first time since full-scale war began - Local News 8

 “President Biden and I meet occasionally.
 You know that we have invited the President.
 I think he will be happy to visit Ukraine if he has the opportunity.
 That would be an important signal to support our nation,” Zelensky said on February 15.

-The trip — which was not announced until Monday — comes ahead of Biden’s planned two-day visit to Poland.
+The trip comes ahead of Biden’s planned two-day visit to Poland.
 The President is scheduled to be in Warsaw on Tuesday where he will meet with Polish President Andrzej Duda, the White House said Sunday.

 Biden has been itching to visit Ukraine for months, particularly after several of his counterparts in Europe all endured lengthy train journeys to meet with Zelensky in Kyiv.
 French President Emmanuel Macron, German Chancellor Olaf Scholz, Canadian Prime Minister Justin Trudeau and British Prime Minister Rishi Sunak, as well as former British Prime Minister Boris Johnson, have all made visits to the country to demonstrate their support.